How to Celebrate Hanukkah at Home | Part 1

 Antiochus again took the deal.

-But there was another problem, Menelaus was not from the proper family line of high priests.
+But there was another problem: Menelaus was not from the proper family line of high priests.
 The conservative Jews opposed him as a radical Hellenizer.
 Menelaus erected a statue of Zeus (the chief figure in Greek mythology) in the Holy of Holies.
 He sought to Hellenize the Jews in what became known as a “reign of terror.”

-Change the behavior.
+A.C.T. — Change the behavior.

-“But be doers of the word, and not hearers only, deceiving yourselves.”
+- “But be doers of the word, and not hearers only, deceiving yourselves.” —James 1:22

-3. Be transformed.
+3. Be Transformed

 Understanding the Hanukkah story, along with the reality and challenges the Maccabees faced, helps you teach and apply godly wisdom.
 As a result, a way forward will be revealed, and transformation will take place.